National Supported Internship Day

 - Become an Employer Champion.
 Click here to learn more.

-- You can also write to your local MP and ask them to sign this Early Day Motion (EDM) recognising National Supported Internship Day, launched by DFN Project SEARCH.
+- You can also write to your local MP and ask them to sign this Early Day Motion recognising National Supported Internship Day.

 However you get involved, simply raising awareness of this issue will help us reach a fairer and more equitable future for young adults with a learning disability or autism spectrum condition.